36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 - All government buildings;

-- All park areas and trails, with the exception of: campgrounds, parking areas, gravel bars no further than 100’ from water’s edge, the Mill Creek Trail and trails within Buffalo Point Campground (Overlook Trail, Campground Trail and Forest Trail,) and Middle District Trails (Spring Hollow, Buck Ridge and Rock Wall Trail);
+- All park areas and trails, with the exception of: campgrounds, parking areas, gravel bars no further than 100’ from water’s edge, the Buffalo River Trail, only on the section of the trail between Ponca and Steel Creek, the Villines Homestead trail at Ponca, the Mill Creek Trail at Pruitt, trails within Buffalo Point Campground (Overlook Trail, Campground Trail and Forest Trail,) and trails within the Tyler Bend Campground (Spring Hollow, Buck Ridge and Rock Wall Trail);

 - Designated wilderness areas with the exception of gravel bars along the river corridor;